-- 1 Verify that the telephone line is connected to the jack on the modem.
-(The jack has either a green label or a connector-shaped icon next to it.)

-- Ensure that you feel a click when you insert the telephone line connector into the modem.

-Disconnect the telephone line from the modem and connect it to a telephone.
-Listen for a dial tone.

-If you have other telephone devices sharing the line, such as an answering machine, fax machine, surge protector, or line splitter, then bypass them and use the telephone to connect the modem directly to the telephone wall jack.
+- 1 Verify that the telephone line is connected to the connector on the modem.
+(The connector has either a green label or a connector-shaped icon next to - 1 Ensure that you insert the telephone line connector into the modem until it clicks. - 1 Disconnect the telephone line from the modem and connect it to a telephone.
+Listen for a dial tone. - If you have other telephone devices sharing the line, such as an answering machine, fax machine, surge protector, or line splitter, bypass the devices and connect the modern directly to the telephone wall connector.
 If you are using a line that is 3 m (10 ft) or more in length, try a shorter one.

-Run the Modem Helper diagnostics - Click the Start button, point to All Programs, and then click Modem Helper.
+Run the Modem Helper diagnostics - Click the Start button, point to All Programs and then click Modem Helper.
 Follow the instructions on the screen to identify and resolve modem problems.
 (Modem Helper is not available on all computers.)